Tag Archives: asphalt

 The rust spots are the result of metallic minerals, called pyrites, that contaminate the stone used to create asphalt.
 Asphalt pavement and acrylic tennis surfaces allow vapor to transmit, or breathe through them.
 When the mineral pyrites become wet, they rust and bring the stains upward into the acrylic surfaces.
 These rust stains are unsightly and mostly an aesthetic issue that don’t affect the ball bounce or play of the game.
 However, sometimes the aggregate reacts, swells, and pops out.
 This leaves a rust stain and sometime a small mound with a tiny hole in the surface.

 Unfortunately, there isn’t a good or compatible primer or stain blocker that can prevent this from happening.
+Non-breathable primers, like polyurethane, can cause much bigger problems like splits or bumps in the asphalt (due to hydrostatic pressure that pushes up from under the asphalt).
 The best defense is a good offense, which means:

 • Use only non-recycled asphalt when paving tennis and basketball courts